-Starting in 1965, there was an “American Revolution” of bands to counter the Brits.
-As The Beach Boys continued their success that year with “Help Me Rhonda” (#1) and “California Girls” (#3), they were joined by The Byrds.
+Starting in 1965, there was an “American Revolution” of bands to counter the British Invasion.
+As The Beach Boys continued their success that year with “Help Me Rhonda” (#1) and “California Girls” (#3), they were joined by artists like The Byrds.

 The first hit by The Byrds was “Mr. Tamborine Man” (#1) in June of 1965.
 The song was written by folk singer Bob Dylan, but the rock arrangement & 12-string guitar were by Roger McGuinn.
 The Byrds followed up with another #1 hit, “Turn Turn Turn”.
 Folk Rock was the year’s hot new sound.